-TEI D TECHNOLOGIES CORPORATION

-OTE BOARD OF DIRECTORS RECOMMENDS A E FOR EACH OF THE FOLLOWING NOMINEES AND FOR POSALS 2, 3 AND 4. -

-Election of Directors For Against Abstain

-1a.
-Louis R. Chênevert 2.
-Appointment of PricewaterhouseCoopers LLP as Independent Auditor for 2014 For □ Against Abs

-1b.
-John V. Faraci

-1c.
-Jean-Pierre Garnier Approve an amendment and restatement of the 2005 Long-Term Incentive Plan, including approval of additional shares for future awards

-1d.
-Jamie S. Gorelick rume awards

-1e.
-Edward A. Kangas 4.
-Advisory vote to approve the compensation of our named executive officers

-1f.
-Ellen J. Kullman

-1g.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS PORTION ONLY UNITED TECHNOLOGIES CORPORATION THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR EACH OF THE FOLLOWING NOMINEES AND FOR PROPOSALS 2, 3 AND 4.
+For Against Abstain Election of Directors For Against Abstain 1a.
+Louis R. Chênevert П 2.
+Appointment of PricewaterhouseCoopers LLP as Independent П Auditor for 2014 1b.
+John V. Faraci 3.
+Approve an amendment and restatement of the 2005 Long-Term $\ \square$ П 1c Jean-Pierre Garnier П П Incentive Plan, including approval of additional shares for future 1d.
+Jamie S. Gorelick 4.
+Advisory vote to approve the compensation of our named П 1e.
+Edward A. Kangas executive officers 1f.
+Ellen J. Kullman 1g.
 Marshall O. Larsen For address changes, please check this box and write them on the back where indicated.
 1h.
-Harold McGraw III

-1i.
-Richard B. Myers

-1j.
-H. Patrick Swygert

-1k.
-André Villeneuve

-11. Christine Todd Whitman

-P p Please sign exactly as your name(s) appear(s) hereon.
-When signing as att artnership name by authorized officer. orney, execu tor, administra tor or other f duciary, please give full title as such.
+Harold McGraw III 1i.
+Richard B. Myers П П П 1j.
+H. Patrick Swygert 1k.
+André Villeneuve 11.
+Christine Todd Whitman Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
-If a corporation or partnership, plea ise sign i n full corp orate
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Signature (Joint Owners) Date